verveguy/tana-helper/README.md

 `/pinecone/purge` empties the entire Pinecone database.
 NOT YET IMPLEMENTED

-## Calendar support

-Also, having absolutely nothing to do with Pinecone or OpenAI, you can also use this to retrieve your Apple Calendar as Tana paste format.
-`/calendar` will fetch today's Calendar.

 ## Self bootstrapping into Tana

 To make it easier to configure this for Tana access, you can hit the `/bootstraps` endpoint from any browser and then paste the results into Tana.
 This will create a set of Tana command nodes that are correctly configured to call the API.